-The registry interface supports the following five operations:
+The registry interface supports the following six operations:

-'''

 Register(Credential, Record)

 Remove(Credential, Record)

 Update(Credential, Record)

 Record = Resolve(Credential, HRN, Type)

-Record[] = List(Credential, Type)
+Record[] = List(Credential, HRN, Type)

 Credential = GetCredential(Credential, HRN, Type)

-'''

 The first two operations are used to register and un-register objects and principals, while the third operation is used to update information about an entry.
 Each record includes live-ness information (the Lifetime field contained in the GID), which must be periodically refreshed (using Update) or the record is automatically removed.
-The fourth operation is used to learn the information bound to a given HRN and the fifth operation is used to retrieve information about the set of objects managed by a given authority.
+The fourth operation is used to learn the information bound to a given HRN and the fifth operation is used to retrieve information about the set of objects managed by the named authority.

 All operations are interpreted relative to a Credential that specifies the context (authority) in which the operation is applied.
-For example, invoking List with a Credential that specifies planetlab.princeton and Type=Slice returns all slices registered by the Princeton slice authority.
+For example, invoking Register with a Credential that specifies planetlab.princeton and Type=Slice registers new slice with the Princeton slice authority.